dev-tty0/Piforce-Web/README.md

 # Piforce-Web
-Piforce-Web is a raspberry pi image which loads creates a wireless access point and re-directs users to a web-bage containing images and links to the naomi games which you own, and allows you to netboot these games from your phone/laptop/tablet.
+Piforce-Web is a raspberry pi image which loads creates a wireless access point and re-directs users to a web-page containing images and links to the naomi games which you own, and allows you to netboot these games from your phone/laptop/tablet.

 This has the following advantages:

-- no need to open the naomi every time, or to run cables outside the cabinet
+- can be hidden inside the cab, so no need to open the naomi every time, or to run cables outside the cabinet
 - nice web page gui/game selection, which only shows the games you have loaded
 - fast boot times
 - no soldering required